-Employees are available to assist passengers with special needs throughout Salt Lake City International Airport.
+Employees are available to assist passengers with accessibility needs throughout Salt Lake City International Airport.
 We urge to you to ask for assistance and make your needs known in advance of your travel.

 How do I make arrangements for special assistance?

 Make requests with your airline when you book your ticket.
 The more information you provide airline representatives when making your travel plans, the more they can help you.
 Give them detailed information on your situation and anticipated needs.

 Keep in mind that the airlines require 48-hours of advance notice and an early check-in if you need oxygen or a respirator hookup aboard the plane, or if you are shipping certain battery-powered wheelchairs.